Discover more from Personal Finance Economics

 Jorge should continue to live his life his way.
 That, too, is a tenet of sound financial planning.

 Complete archives of articles are available to all paid subscribers.
-If you are a free subscriber and want to read this article, send us a note, and we will get it to you: team@finplanllc.net.
+If you are a free subscriber and want to read any article, send us a note, and we will get it to you: team@finplanllc.net.